 The Fisherman’s Bastion is literally only a few steps away from some of the most important attractions in the Buda Castle.

-St Michael Chapel: under the ramparts of the Fisherman’s Bastion there is a hidden chapel dating back to the middle ages, where you can watch a 3D film show of the major events of the Hungarian history
+St Michael Chapel: under the ramparts of the Fisherman’s Bastion there is a hidden chapel.
+Parts of its walls date back to the Middle Ages.

 Further sites nearby Fisherman’s Bastion: